How Long Does a Bathroom Remodel Take?

 Possible timeframe for a full bathroom renovation

-From the first day of demolition to the final walk-through, your bathroom renovation could take a bit less — or substantially more — time than average.
+From the first day of demolition of your old bathroom to the final walk-through, your bathroom renovation could take a bit less — or substantially more — time than average.
 Some bathrooms may take as little as 3-4 weeks to finish, while others take 9-10 weeks, or even longer.

 bathroom with hexagon mosaic gray to white floor tile, a white soaker tub beneath a picture window flanked by naturally stained wood vanities on with side.
 White metro tile wall and rounded rectangle vanity mirrors and sconces on either side